 - It emphasizes a “thank you” to someone who has done something for you.

-Draw a line with your index finger across your open palm to ask for the bill at a restaurant.
-You may see this when someone is asking for your passport or other relevant documents as well.
+- Draw a line with your index finger across your open palm to ask for the bill at a restaurant.
+You may see this when someone is asking for your passport or other relevant document as well.

 - Do not cross your ankle on the knee.